devture/matrix-corporal/README.md

 `matrix-corporal` manages your [Matrix](http://matrix.org/) server according to a configuration policy.

-The point is to have a single source of truth about users/rooms/communities somewhere (say in an external system, like your intranet), and have something (`matrix-corporal`) continually reconfigure your Matrix server in accordance with it.
+The point is to have a single source of truth about users/rooms somewhere (say in an external system, like your intranet), and have something (`matrix-corporal`) continually reconfigure your Matrix server in accordance with it.

-In a way, it can be thought of as "Kubernetes for Matrix", in that it takes such a JSON policy as an input, and performs **reconciliation** with the Matrix server -- creating, activating, disabling user accounts, making them (automatically) join/leave rooms and communities, etc.
+In a way, it can be thought of as "Kubernetes for Matrix", in that it takes such a JSON policy as an input, and performs **reconciliation** with the Matrix server -- creating, activating, disabling user accounts, making them (automatically) join/leave rooms, etc.

 Besides reconciliation, `matrix-policy` also does **firewalling** (acts as a gateway).
 You can put `matrix-corporal` in front of your [Matrix Synapse](https://github.com/matrix-org/synapse) server,